jefforyamos/Iso20022Library/doc/Scope-Statement.md

 # Beneficial Strategies Implementation Scope

 This document is to give you an idea of the scope of implementation of this library.
-Considering that it employs 17,666 constituent data structures in additon to it's 2,665 ISO messages, the library is rather vast.
+Considering that it employs some 17,666 constituent data structures in additon to it's 2,665 ISO messages, the library is rather vast.

 ## ISO 20022 Messages Implemented - 2,665